-This degree offers a broad base in software engineering skills, enabling you to pursue a wide range of careers from programmer to systems analyst, software developer to computer scientist.
+This degree looks at software development including methodologies used in medium to large enterprises.The programme offers you a solid base of computing skills, equipping you for a wide range of future careers from programmer to systems analyst, software developer to computer scientist.

-In your final year, you can pick from a wide range of options, widening your knowledge of artificial intelligence, data processing, cryptography, e-health, data mining and the semantic web.
-You learn how to apply computing concepts to real-world problems.
+In your second year, you further develop your programming skills and address the engineering of large software systems.
+In your final year, you can pick from a wide range of options, widening your knowledge of e-commerce, computer security, e-health, data mining and the semantic web.
+You learn how to apply computing concepts to complex systems.

 Apart from core learning towards your degree, we provide access to a wealth of other activities such as entrepreneurship (including business start-up opportunities), community engagement, public lectures, participation in short research projects and assistance in obtaining summer placements.